projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 RDT detection and resource capabilities
 ***************************************
 From the ACRN HV debug shell, use ``cpuid`` to detect and identify the resource capabilities.
-Use the platform's serial port for the HV shell (refer to :ref:`getting-started-up2` for setup instructions).
+Use the platform's serial port for the HV shell.

 Check if the platform supports RDT with ``cpuid``.
 First, run ``cpuid 0x7 0x0``; the return value ebx [bit 15] is set to 1 if the platform supports
 RDT.
 Next, run ``cpuid 0x10 0x0`` and check the EBX [3-1] bits.
 EBX [bit 1]